Learning-Based Reconstruction of FRI Signals: Simulation

 To evaluate the performance, the samples $\left\{y[n] \right\}_{n=0}^{N-1}$ are corrupted with additive white Gaussian noise at different PSNR $\in [-5, 70]$ dB with a step of 5 dB.
 Here, PSNR is defined by the ratio between the maximum amplitude of each signal and the standard deviation of Gaussian noise, which is expressed as:

 The metric we use is the standard deviation of the retrieved location of Diracs, defined as:

 where $\hat{t}_k^{(j)}$ and $J$ are the $j$-th estimation and the number of realisations respectively.

 In all the simulations, the number of samples and signal period are set to $N=21$ and $\tau = 1$ respectively.
-An individual network is trained for each PSNR using PyTorch \cite{Paszke2019}.
-The number of training data for deep unfolded PWGD and FRIED-Net is $10^6$.
+An individual network is trained for each PSNR using PyTorch \cite{Paszke2019}.\footnote{For reproducibility, our source code is available at \url{https://github.com/vchleung/LearningBasedFRI}.} The number of training data for Deep Unfolded PWGD and FRIED-Net is $10^6$.
 We set $t_k \sim \mathcal{U}(-0.5,0.5)$ and $a_k \sim \mathcal{U}(0.5,10)$ for $k=0,1$, where $\mathcal{U}(a,b)$ denotes uniform distribution between $a$ and $b$, and generate both the training data and test data using the same sampling kernel $\varphi(t)$.